 It’s a fair argument.
-But, it’s really only marketers who think that way.
+But, it’s only marketers who think that way.
 Real people think of products as things they can see and touch.
 So, when you look at services, especially digital services, it helps to have extra ways to clarify the differences.

 The 7Ps of Marketing Services

 That’s why we like the 7Ps model for planning marketing services.
 We like it because it doesn’t replace the original 4Ps.
-It extends it with three more Ps – people, process and physical evidence / location.
+It extends it with 3 more Ps – people, process and physical evidence / location.
 These pull out what’s different about services.